syxanash/awesome-web-desktops/README.md

 If you are a fan of websites, web apps and portfolios which resemble desktop operating systems here is an **awesome curated list**!

-- These links are actively monitored but if you notice a dead link or would like to contribute with you own Web Desktop you're more than welcome to do so!
-Please see [contribution guide](contributing.md).
+- These links are actively monitored but if you notice a dead link or would like to contribute with you own Web Desktop you're more than welcome to do so, see [contribution guide](contributing.md).
 - To know more about web desktops you should read up the Wikipedia [article here](https://en.wikipedia.org/wiki/Web_desktop).
 - ![HN](https://news.ycombinator.com/y18.gif) Hacker News discussion available [here](https://news.ycombinator.com/item?id=23734093)